Top Gear challenges: Stretch limos

 The presenters were sent out to buy normal cars that are available in Britain, then turn them into stretch limousines.
 Once the presenters had built their limos, they had to chauffeur three celebrities across London to the Brit Awards.
 Hammond chauffeured Jamelia in a 1996 MG F "Sports Limo," arriving with a stuck throttle and having to assist her exit with a pool ladder.
 Clarkson chauffeured Chris Moyles using a greatly lengthened, dual rear axle 1993 Fiat Panda, which as originally engineered had not been road legal, and arriving with only half a car after it split in two before reaching its destination.
-James May attempted to chauffeur Lemar in the "Alfaab" (a cross between the front ends of a 1996 Alfa Romeo 164 and a 1994 Saab 9000); Lemar ultimately got frustrated and got out of the car after May repeatedly got lost.
+James May attempted to chauffeur Lemar in the "Salfa Romeaab" (a cross between the front ends of a 1996 Alfa Romeo 164 and a 1994 Saab 9000); Lemar ultimately got frustrated and got out of the car after May repeatedly got lost.
 Clarkson claimed victory by getting one photograph of his celebrity published in a newspaper.
 However, as his co-presenters pointed out, the image appeared in Clarkson's own newspaper column in The Sun (to which he responded that they also have newspaper columns that they could have used).